-Some of my friends label me as a 100% certified nerd.
-The reason being is that I love to visit museums.
-This is often why traveling with my husband is an ordeal as he loves the nightclubs while I prefer reading descriptions, looking at artefacts and wandering aimlessly around buildings.
+Some of my friends label me as a 100% certified nerd because I love museums.
+This is often why travelling with my husband is an ordeal because he loves the nightclubs while I prefer reading descriptions, looking at artefacts and wandering aimlessly around buildings.
 Anyway, we had left the Kayseri tourism office armed with a tourist map of places to visit.
-The first place I … [Read more...]
+The first place I saw on the map was … [Read more...]

 Kayseri is a large city near the Cappadocia region of Turkey.
 It is famous for the local food dishes of Pastirma and Manti.
 If you intend to visit the city, no longer than two days is needed.
 There are no major attractions however the city centre is worth exploring.
 Browse through the articles below to find out more and leave a comment if you have any questions or information to add.

 A while ago, I wrote about my trip to Kayseri and the other day I received an email from a reader asking me about life there.
 If you missed my last posts, then Kayseri is a large city close to the Cappadocia region of Turkey.
 We stopped there for a couple of days while on the way to touring Goreme and all the surrounding areas.It is one of the major cities of Turkey which is often by-passed by … [Read more...]